cseanburns/systems-librarianship/src/2c-learn-nano.md

 ### LS_COLORS Note

+Although the above modification will enable color in our terminals, we don't have to settle for the defaults.
+To change the colors when listing files and directories, we modify the `LS_COLORS` variable.
-The LS_COLORS setting is a bit complicated.
+The `LS_COLORS` setting is a bit complicated.
 It contains several parameters separated by colons.
 Let's break it down: